Settle Debt with the US Treasury Department

 The longevity of the Treasury allows them to use these passive methods to collect as much as possible on federally backed debts in almost every circumstance.
 Your home, cars, and other assets are generally untouched.
 The reason for this method of collection is to force the debtor to do the Treasury’s work.
 The Treasury knows that most debtors will be scared and distressed enough by the garnishment or loss of expected tax refund payment that they will contact the Treasury and agree to almost any term to end the collection.
 Many debtors, in fact, offer payment plans far in excess of the garnishment they are experiencing out of fear.

 Ok, so now you know that the US Treasury Department will ignore local laws, they will garnish your wages until the end of time, and they are a huge, bureaucracy that is tough to handle.
 So, how do I settle my debt with the US Treasury Department?

 Second Wind has worked within the Treasury, taking on client work that many lawyers told debtors was impossible for several years.
 We are knowledgeable in the US Treasury processes, and our experience has allowed us to succeed.
 It took us many years and much trial and error to figure out how to properly deal with the US Treasury Department.
 There is no unsalvageable situation, but you should hire an expert to help you navigate this tricky debt settlement process.
-Contact us for a consultation to see what your savings could be.
+Contact us for a free consultation to see what your savings could be.